All case studies Case 04 / 04

 Shut down post-launch

 Uppd was a social game where users challenged friends to share a skill on video.
-Submissions could earn virtual medals or prizes from sponsors.
-Each challenge allowed one recording attempt: after the user tapped record, the clip uploaded to the app and entered the competition.
+Submissions could earn virtual medals or sponsor prizes.
+Each challenge allowed one recording attempt — after the user tapped record, the clip uploaded and entered the competition.

 What we believed at the time.
 Video, social sharing, and gamification were all growing quickly on mobile.
 Uppd would combine them in one product: users performed for friends, brands sponsored local challenges, and trials could be tied to participation.

 What turned out to be true.
-Video, social, and gamification did become major mobile formats, and challenge-style content grew significantly in the years after Uppd.
-We underestimated how much of that behavior would stay on existing platforms.
-A standalone destination app was not required for all three trends to matter.
+Video, social, and gamification did become major mobile formats, and challenge-style content grew significantly in the years after.
+But we underestimated how much of that behavior would stay on existing platforms.
+A standalone destination app wasn’t required for all three trends to matter.

 We used a lean build-measure-learn cycle.
 Because the model was B2B2C, we partnered with neighborhood businesses to run local challenges and tracked challenges completed, votes cast, and sales tied to challenge events.